Vidhi2004/To-Do-List-App-/README.md

 # ✅ To-Do List App

-A **ReactJS**-powered To-Do List application bootstrapped with Create React App.
-Leveraging functional components, Hooks, and Props, it provides an intuitive interface to add, complete, delete, and filter tasks—all while persisting your data across sessions.
+ A clean and responsive **ReactJS-based To-Do List webpage** built with functional components, Hooks, and Props.
+It allows users to effortlessly add, complete, delete, and filter tasks, with all data saved in **Local Storage** for persistence across sessions.
----

 ## 🌐 Web Preview